matthew-brett/dsfe/classes.md

 # Assessment

-I will publish the assessment by 2nd November.
+I will publish the assessment on 12th November.
+It is due on the 10th December.